 - Sandy is introduced fighting a giant clam in her debut episode "Tea at the Treedome".

-- In "Valentine's Day", Sandy is flying a hot air balloon made of chocolate when a flock of scallops tries to eat it, in a underwater variation of Balloon-Bursting Bird.
+- In "Valentine's Day", Sandy is flying a hot air balloon made of chocolate when a flock of scallops tries to eat it, in an underwater variation of Balloon-Bursting Bird.

-- In "Clams" a giant clam eats Mr. Krabs' millionth dollar.
-In trying to get it back, he gets eaten by it, but fights it and gets back his dollar... at the cost of the lower half of his body ("Nothing important").
+- In "Clams", a giant clam eats Mr. Krabs' millionth dollar.
+In trying to get it back, he gets eaten by it, but fights it and gets back his dollar... at the cost of the lower half of his body ("What'd you give him?"
+"Nothing important!").

 - While there's little evidence of this happening to humans, it definitely does happen to seabirds.
 To be fair, this is more a case of the bivalve desperately defending itself from a seabird determined to eat it than vice versa.